 Falling Home Prices

-Interest rates should remain low for a fair period of time, and if home values slip a bit lower, it could be an ideal time to finally become a homeowner.
+Interest rates should remain low for a fair period of time, and if home values slip a bit lower, it could be an ideal time to become a first-time homeowner.

 Read more: How to get a mortgage.